-The private sector and development cooperation
+Partners and organisations implementing development cooperation

-Civil society organisations and development cooperation
+Civil society organisations

 Research institutions and development cooperation